Electoral Strategy: Toward Political Independence and a Mass Socialist Party

 Rhode Island DSA recognizes that building a new party is an ambitious project, and the chapter does not take a sectarian approach.
 Rhode Island DSA distinguishes between the following categories:

-Allies.
+1. Allies.
 These are politicians whom Rhode Island DSA does not endorse, but who also do not work at cross-purposes to socialists.
-An ally is defined as someone who opposes the Democratic Party leadership, refuses to accept corporate donations, and adheres to a minimum platform agreed to by the chapter (such as the May 2022 coalition agreement).
+An ally is defined as someone who opposes the Democratic Party leadership, refuses to accept corporate donations, and adheres to a minimum platform agreed to by the chapter.
 Rhode Island DSA will coordinate with allies when deciding where to run candidates for office.

 Going forward, all new candidates endorsed by Rhode Island DSA shall be DSA representatives.